a3leong/pictionary_telephone_web/README.md

 # What's done so far
--Classes have been written for NodeJS to support handling gamelogic -Players can create rooms and join them
+-Classes have been written for NodeJS to support handling gamelogic -main.js in the public/js directory has a message handling function written -Players can create rooms and join them
 -Players can start games and the timing system works.